 How VAT works on affiliate commissions

 Handling VAT (Value Added Tax) on affiliate commissions can get incredibly complex, but we’re going to break down how to deal with VAT when it comes to pricing, commissions and payouts in the affiliate industry.
-You can skip to the specific questions we answer through the quick-links below:

 VAT is automatically added to the price of goods and services within the UK when a business exceeds £85,000.00 in turnover.
 When a business is classed as business to consumer (B2C), then VAT is shown within the price of the product whilst when a business sells to another business (B2B), then VAT is shown as +VAT and is not included within the price of the product.